davedelong/time/Documentation/1-Overview/1-Motivation.md

 ### Awkward Pluralization

-When using an `NSDateComponents` to represent the parts of a calendar date, the name for retrieving its month value whould be `month`.
+When using an `NSDateComponents` to represent the parts of a calendar date, the name for retrieving its month value would be `month`.
 However, when using an `NSDateComponents` to represent the *difference* between two dates, the name for retrieving the number of months from the components should be `months`.

 However, since `NSDateComponents` is used for two different purposes, it's awkward to have *both* `var month: Int` and `var months: Int` properties on the same object.